Veterans Trauma Network

 Veterans accessing this service will be cared for by military and civilian clinicians who understand the nature and context of the injuries.

-The Veterans Trauma Network works closely with Defence Medical Services, national centres of clinical expertise, the Veterans' Mental Health Transition, Intervention and Liaison Service, the Veterans' Mental Health Complex Treatment Service and key service charities to make sure patients have a personalised care plan in place.
+The Veterans Trauma Network works closely with Defence Medical Services, national centres of clinical expertise, NHS veterans mental health services and key service charities to make sure patients have a personalised care plan in place.

 As families and carers can be seriously impacted when their loved ones are injured, they can also be supported to access services that may help them.

 The Veterans Trauma Network also works with veterans who've been injured, as well as their families and academic research partners, to better understand the impact of this work.

 The service has been designed following feedback and information from injured veterans and their families.

 How to get help from the Veterans Trauma Network

 The referral process is simple.
 Make sure you have told your NHS GP you served in the armed forces and they can refer you by emailing email@example.com.